abir-bhuyan/commercial-marketing-portfolio/README.md

 ---

+## Why this portfolio exists

+I'm a final-year Business Information Systems student with a working interest in commercial and marketing work in the offshore-services industry.
+My degree is technical, but the work I do day-to-day — running a Perth service franchise — is commercial: quoting, client communication, marketing collateral, social campaigns, CRM.
+This repository is where I explore the kinds of deliverables a small B2B marketing team in this sector actually produces.

 Each project is **fictional but industry-realistic**.
 The companies don't exist; the service lines, document formats, basin names, conference details, and budget structures are drawn from publicly available material about how the Australian subsea sector operates.
-The goal is to demonstrate I understand the deliverables, not to pretend prior experience.
+The goal is to learn the deliverables by producing them — not to pretend prior experience.

 The four projects sit in a single connected brand world (Subsea Solutions and Meridian Offshore — Perth-based subsea integrity services) so the portfolio reads as one coherent body of work, not four disconnected one-offs.